DDM-Lab/janus/README.md

 [CSV file port usage table](https://github.com/DDM-Lab/janus/blob/main/ports.csv).
 Please “claim” any port you need to use here, and fill out all four fields for each.

-You will need to ask some one with root privileges, currently Coty or Done, to open a port for you once you’ve settled on which you will be using.
+You will need to ask some one with root privileges, currently Coty or Don, to open a port for you once you’ve settled on which you will be using.

 Open ports are the primary source of vulnerabilities of web servers.
 When you no longer